 Action Result 1.
 Lift the handset or press the ON/OFF key.
 Intercom dial tone 2.
 Enter the appropriate Set Call Forwarding code: • For your extension, enter 723 . • For another extension, enter 743 .
 3. If setting Call Forwarding for another extension, dial the number of the extension whose calls you wish to forward.
 4. Dial the destination number: If forwarding to another extension, dial the extension number.
 If forwarding to an outside number, press the # key then enter the SSD bin number.
-Note: Any outside number used for Call Forwarding must already be programmed into speed dialling.
-(For information, see "Speed Dialling" on page 174.)
+Note: Any outside number used for Call Forwarding must already be programed into speed dialing.
+(For information, see "Speed Dialing" on page 191.)
 5. Replace the handset or press the ON/OFF key.